cocos-creator/docs-3d-deprecated/en/editor/animation/animation-editor.md

 Since the __node list__ of the __Animation Editor__ is merged with the data in the clip.
 There may be more node information than the original node, but this part of the extra nodes is the lost node, which cannot be edited and used.
 The interface, which will be displayed as __yellow__ is also grayed out at the key frame track.
 At this time, you can transfer the lost node to other nodes through the migration data in the right-click menu.

 ### Keyframe preview within the node
 This is mainly to display a preview of all frames on each node.
 Here, you can delete the key frame by __right-clicking__ the key frame position menu, and you can also move the key frame position. __Clicking__ the key frames of different nodes at the same time will select the corresponding node. __Double-click__ the key frame to move the time control line to this position.
-Without the selected attribute, `Ctrl/Cmd + Shift + Left/Right` can Move the time control line up/down to the next key frame position.
+Without the selected property, `Ctrl/Cmd + Shift + Left/Right` can Move the time control line up/down to the next key frame position.

 ### Property list
-Mainly displays the attribute list of the currently selected node participating in the animation.
-Each attribute display item has a key frame icon, corresponding to the current attribute track and the key frame status of the current time control line position. __Click__ to __add/remove__ the corresponding key frame .
-The __right-click__ menu can remove the current track or clear data. __Click__ on the plus button at the top to add an attribute track for the currently selected node.
+Mainly displays the property list of the currently selected node participating in the animation.
+Each property display item has a key frame icon, corresponding to the current property track and the key frame status of the current time control line position. __Click__ to __add/remove__ the corresponding key frame .
+The __right-click__ menu can remove the current track or clear data. __Click__ on the plus button at the top to add an property track for the currently selected node.

-Like the node, the attribute track may also be lost.
-The attribute recorded in the animation clip does not exist on the current node.
-This attribute is the attribute lost under the current node.
-The missing attributes are also displayed in yellow.
-In this case, you can add the relevant attributes to the corresponding node or directly remove the missing attribute track after exiting the editing mode.
+Like the node, the property track may also be lost.
+The property recorded in the animation clip does not exist on the current node.
+This property is the property lost under the current node.
+The missing __Properties__ are also displayed in yellow.
+In this case, you can add the relevant __Properties__ to the corresponding node or directly remove the missing property track after exiting the editing mode.

 ### Property track keyframe preview
-It mainly displays the specific key frame settings on each attribute track, and is also the main area for key frame editing.
+It mainly displays the specific key frame settings on each property track, and is also the main area for key frame editing.
 You can __right-click__ directly on the track to add key frames, or you can drag the time control line to the corresponding position and press enter to add.
 At the same time, it also supports frame selection and key frame selection to *move*, *copy*, *paste* and *other* operations in this area.

 ## Basic Operation Guide